Pop quiz, hotshot.

 Use Facebook for Customer Service

-An often overlooked method to keep your customers happy is by using Facebook for your customer service strategy.
+An often overlooked Facebook marketing plan to keep your customers happy is by using it for your customer service strategy.
 We’re in the 2020’s now, and people aren’t satisfied unless they get their Amazon Prime deliveries within 24 hours, their pizza within thirty-minutes (or it’s free!), and a customer service response in 15 minutes or less.

 And 67% of consumers are now turning to social media to post complaints or ask questions.